 When Heather’s not serving our veterans, she spends time with her husband and two daughters.
 They spend as much time outdoors as possible, enjoying Northern Nevada.

-Charlotte Worthley is the Community Dental Manager for the Adopt a Vet Dental Program.
+Charlotte Worthley is the Community Dental Director for the Adopt a Vet Dental Program.
 She grew up in Huntsville, Alabama, where she worked in the dental field as an assistant and dental hygienist for 30 years.
 Charlotte moved to Sparks, NV in 2001 with her husband and 2 children.
 She worked at the Reno VA Dental Clinic from 2003 to 2009.
 This was her first experience working with veterans.
 While in this position she learned of the difficulty veterans experienced obtaining dental benefits.
 Charlotte learned of the Adopt A Vet Dental Program while working in a dental office that participated in the program.
 She started volunteering in August 2012 and continues to work with Adopt A Vet Dental Program assisting veterans in obtaining quality dental care.

 Chelsey Miller was born and raised in San Diego, California and is the youngest child of two.
 Both of her grandfathers were retired US Navy Vets, so she grew up with pride of anyone who served our country.
 Her mother, Michelle, introduced her and her brother to volunteering at an early age.
 She started animal rescue when she was fourteen.